-- Bringing in the Bystander[®] is an evidence-based program developed by the University of New Hampshire (see p.10).
+- Let's Talk About it: Sexual Assault Prevention for Youth is designed for middle school students and delivered in a flexible five-hour format focusing on healthy relationships, boundaries, gender roles, consent, dynamics of sexual harassment and violence, and skill-building to become an active bystander. - Bringing in the Bystander® is an evidence-based program developed by the University of New Hampshire (see p.11).
 The Blue Bench has adapted it for high school students, where it is deliverable in a flexible format, from 90 minutes to multiple sessions adding up to 5 hours total.
 It is designed to increase high school students' knowledge about the dynamics of sexual violence, empathy for survivors, and skills to engage in safe bystander intervention. - Knowledge is Power is a one to two-hour community workshop designed to educate participants about dynamics of sexual assault.
 Participants will gain knowledge in order to challenge common misconceptions and support survivors. - Safety and Empowerment Skills are three to six-hour classes for individuals who are age 13+ years old and female-identified, trans-identified, gender non-conforming, non-binary and gender expansive.
-Participants learn verbal assertiveness skills and physical techniques designed to be effective against a perpetrator regardless of the perpetrator's size and strength. - iEmpathize: The Empower Youth Program (See, Programs to Prevent Human Trafficking--in Section III in this Resource Guide, below)
+Participants learn verbal assertiveness skills and physical techniques designed to be effective against a perpetrator regardless of the perpetrator's size and strength. - iEmpathize: The Empower Youth Program (See, Programs to Prevent Human Trafficking--in Section III in this Resource Guide, below.)